ruben-tsui/DigitalSongShu/README.md

 # DigitalSongShu

-The HackMD notes for this project is located at:
+The HackMD notes for this project can be found at:

 https://hackmd.io/NlDYjUpwROuRR88fIOb5fw?both#